LeVarga/iRclone/rclone/docs/content/rc.md

 Values for "transferring", "checking" and "lastError" are only assigned if data is available.
 The value for "eta" is null if an eta cannot be determined.

-### core/stats-reset: Reset stats. {#core/stats-reset}

-This clears counters and errors for all stats or specific stats group if group is provided.
+### core/stats-delete: Delete stats group. {#core-stats-delete}

+This deletes entire stats group.

 Parameters

 - group - name of the stats group (string)

+### core/stats-reset: Reset stats. {#core-stats-reset}

+This clears counters, errors and finished transfers for all stats or specific stats group if group is provided.

+Parameters

+- group - name of the stats group (string)

-### core/transferred: Returns stats about completed transfers. {#core/transferred}
+### core/transferred: Returns stats about completed transfers. {#core-transferred}

 This returns stats about completed transfers: